Abdalrhman-Almarakeby/where-in-the-world/README.md

 ## Accessibility

 This project aims to be accessible to all users.
-Some key features:
+Some accessibility features:

 - Semantic HTML provides meaning and structure
 - Color contrast meets WCAG 2.1 AA standards